aashi1sethiya/Food-Retail-Business-Strategy-Consulting/README.md

 1. Identify the relationship between affordability and incremental sales growth 💸.
 2. Understand customer segmentation based on affordability preferences 👥.
-3. Evaluate price elasticity of demand for healthy food products 📉.
+3. Evaluate the price elasticity of demand for healthy food products 📉.
 4. Track customer retention and acquisition in response to affordability strategies 🔁.
 5. Predict long-term business growth driven by affordability-focused approaches 🔮.